Newspaper reports suggest Café Westend has closed down as of early July, 2022. Whether temporarily or permanently is not

 Like a caffeine-filled phoenix rising from the flames of a burning Thonet bentwood chair, the 1895-built Café Westend returned to life recently with new owners and refurbished premises.
 The changes recapture the spirit of past days…

-- Relaxed, classic ambiance that upholds the coffee house tradition, but with a pinch of the commoner about it
+- Relaxed, classic ambience that upholds the coffee house tradition, but with a pinch of the commoner about it

 - Not as expensive as more upmarket city-centre coffee houses

 - Just across from the Westbahnhof railway station and tram hub

 - See also:

 A local review

 Read earlier reviews of Café Westend before late 2018, and you might find yourself looking elsewhere for your cake and cappuccino.
 However, September of that year saw new owners and refurbished premises; the response is now quite different.

 A location at the junction of Vienna’s main shopping street and an incredibly busy 6-lane road seems to hold little promise.
 But once inside, the traffic is inaudible (unless a motorcyclist gets overzealous on the accelerator).

-The colours, fittings, and furnishings all combine to create a relaxed ambiance that manages the trick of marrying quite opposite impressions.
+The colours, fittings, and furnishings all combine to create a relaxed ambience that manages the trick of marrying quite opposite impressions.